 I am an ardent reader and I own a lot of books on different topics except for cookbooks.
 People find it strange when a foodie and cooking enthusiast like me says that I own all kind of books but cookbooks.
 Holding a book in your hand and getting lost in that is a feeling I cannot express in words, and that is something you will never get reading from any blog.
 For some reason, I don’t feel the same for cookbooks.
 That doesn’t mean I don’t own any, I have but only a few.

 In my opinion, cookbooks don’t give that picturesque tempting feel for the food that has been captured in so many different angles when it comes to food blogs.
 A cookbook might have one or two to zero pictures whereas most of the blogs are flooded with images that inspire you to cook.
 But I must tell you that I started off with cookbooks itself and I still treasure them as if my life depends on it.
-I think that is a feel only a physical book can give you no matter how well designed a blog is.
+I think that is a feeling only a physical book can give you no matter how well designed a blog is.